Overview of State Production Guidelines

 - Shoots with large numbers of extras, elderly participants.

 - Shoots where adequate sanitation measures cannot be taken.

 - Shoots where social distancing measures would be ineffective.

 Contact the Montana Film Office for more information.

 According to the Nebraska Film Office, the state never closed for production, so reopening filming was not an issue.
 Nebraska even garnered some publicity for its claim to the first feature film shot entirely using Facetime, and directed remotely via Google Connection during the COVID-19 pandemic.

-Nevada has reopened production and is providing permits in some areas of the states for productions of up to 50 persons on set.
+Nevada has reopened production and is providing permits in some areas of the state for productions.

 In terms of production guidelines, you can get updated information on Nevada production during the COVID-19 pandemic here.

 The Nevada Film Office also provides a PDF with some basic production safety guidelines, but advises that if the production is part of a larger company (HBO and Netflix are given as examples), and is operating under a film permit, then following the company’s established COVID-19 production guidelines is the best practice for Nevada production.